Navigation

 SIMON: Having guided your film from idea to completion, what lessons and advice would you offer a young science-fiction filmmaker about to embark on a similar journey?

-Screening in the FREE EVENT: INTERNATIONAL SCIFI SHORT FILM SHOWCASE on Saturday November 21 at Actors Centre Australia .
-Entry is FREE when you purchase any session ticket.
+Screening in The AUSTRALIAN SHORT FILM SHOWCASE on Saturday November 21 from 10.30am at Actors Centre Australia.

 SIMON: What have been the science-fiction works – books, films, art of any kind – that have inspired your work and forged your love for the genre?